Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/android/kotlin-with-node-backend.md

 ---
-description: Integrate hyper SDK to your Kotlin App using hyperswitch-node
+description: Integrate hyper SDK to your Kotlin App using payswitcher-node
 ---

 # Kotlin with Node Backend

 {% hint style="info" %}
-In this section, you will get detailed instructions for integrating the Hyperswitch native Android SDK for your Android app
+In this section, you will get detailed instructions for integrating the PaySwitcher native Android SDK for your Android app
 {% endhint %}

 {% hint style="info" %}
 Use this guide to integrate hyper SDK to your Android app.
-You can use this as a reference with your Hyperswitch credentials to test the setup.
-You can also checkout the [App on Google Play Store](https://play.google.com/store/apps/details?id=io.hyperswitch.hyperecom) to test the payment flow.
+You can use this as a reference with your PaySwitcher credentials to test the setup.
+You can also checkout the [App on Google Play Store](https://play.google.com/store/apps/details?id=io.payswitcher.hyperecom) to test the payment flow.
 {% endhint %}

 ## Requirements